Evergrande chairman's Hong Kong mansion seized by bank - media report

 A filing with Hong Kong's Land Registry confirmed in October of last year that the property had been pledged for a loan from CCB (Asia), although it gave no monetary figure.

-Chairman Hui Ka Yan owns two other luxury homes in the same development in The Peak, which were pledged to Orix Asia Capital Ltd in November 2021 for undisclosed amounts, according to the Land Registry.
+Hui owns two other luxury homes in the same development in The Peak, which were pledged to Orix Asia Capital Ltd in November 2021 for undisclosed amounts, according to the Land Registry.

+Evergrande's main assets in Hong Kong - its headquarters and a vast plot of rural land - were seized by creditors this year.

+Chinese state-owned China Citic Bank Corp Ltd 601998.SS, lender to the office tower, took over the asset in September, and put it on a tender sale last month, while U.S. asset manager Oaktree Capital Management seized the land in Yuen Long district early this year.

 ($1 = 7.8498 Hong Kong dollars)